 Baked pork tenderloin coated with orange marmalade and rolled in a bed of herbs; cumin, thyme, sage, cinnamon and garlic.
 Enjoy with fresh veggies!

 This post is sponsored by National Pork Board, National Pork Producers Council and Michigan Pork Producers Association.
-Thank you for providing me an opportunity to participate in the 2018 Pass The Pork Blogger Tour!
 The content and opinions expressed below are that of The Foodie Affair.

 Baked Pork Tenderloin With Orange Marmalade

 Before diving into this delicious pork tenderloin recipe I created, I would love to tell you about my experience in Michigan.

 I’ve never been to Michigan, so I was excited to travel to another part of our gorgeous country with 14 other bloggers to learn more about pig farming and pork!

 It was a quick 3 day tour with an array of experts including farmers, veterinarians, and chefs.

 Once I landed, I was immediately in awe by the beautiful vast amount of land, and to be honest, I had no idea Michigan has over 2,000 hog farms, and ranks 13th in the nation for hog production and inventory (Pork Checkoff).